Jurassic001/AVR-2024/README.md

 ## To do

-- Wait for Bell to update the `Bell-AVR-Libraries` package
+- Add sound playing functionality to the VMC control tab
-- Come up with something to do during the off season

 ### Brainstorming